How to Retire if You Start Planning in Your 40s

 Full table on IRAS website.
 Credit: IRAS

 As shown from IRAS’ property tax details above, owners of smaller flats pay less property tax and this could lead to greater savings for your retirement years.

 There are multiple benefits when you top up your Central Provident Fund (CPF).
 Firstly, if you use cash to top-up for yourself, you get to enjoy tax relief equivalent to the amount of your cash top-up, for up to $7,000 for each calendar year.
 Moreover, the savings in your Special Account and Retirement Account can earn an interest rate of up to 6% per annum.

 There is still hope even if you start retirement planning late.
 The key is to be discerning in selecting your financial products and save diligently.
-Start today by asking our digital advisor, Sage, for advice on what savings plans can best suit your needs.
+Start today by speaking to an Income advisor for advice on what savings plans can best suit your needs.